eabz/llama-auctions-subgraph/README.md

 ## Contribution Guidelines

 Developers are expected to follow contribution guidelines to keep the codebase efficient, readable, and standardized.
-Contribution guidelines are clearly laid out so developers and contributors can submit their work without much revision, resulting in faster development and more useful contributions.
-These guideliness are specified through the `rome` configuration.
+Contribution guidelines are laid out so developers and contributors can submit their work without much revision, resulting in faster development and more useful contributions.
+These guidelines are specified through eslint modules.